RussOakham/ci-milestone-project-1/README.md

 5. Google Fonts
 6. TinyPNG & TinyJPG: To minimise image file sizes and maximise page load speed.
 7. [ResizePixel](https://www.resizepixel.com/) - To manipulate image size and dimensions.
+8. [Real Favicon Generator](https://realfavicongenerator.net/) to generate favicons and icons for desktop and mobile usage.

 ## Features
 This section describes how user achiage what they need interacting with the website;